wojciech-kulik/xcodebuild.nvim/README.md

 ## ✨ Features

-- [x] Support for iOS, iPadOS, and macOS apps built using Swift.
+- [x] Support for iOS, iPadOS, watchOS, tvOS, visionOS, and macOS.
 - [x] Project-based configuration.
 - [x] Project Manager to deal with project files without using Xcode.
 - [x] Test Explorer to visually present a tree with all tests and results.